+The RISC Approach to Schooling is a revolutionary approach to education that represents a dramatic shift in the educational process.
 The RISC approach is the first comprehensive school reform framework set up as a performance-based system rather than a Carnegie unit or time-based system.
-Already being implemented by more than one hundred schools and 30 school districts in the United States, RISC has caught the attention of educators in countries around the world who see it as a pathway for delivering on the promise of education for every child.
+Already being implemented by more than a dozen schools and districts in the United States, RISC has caught the attention of educators in countries around the world who see it as a pathway for delivering on the promise of education for every child.

 “The RISC Approach to Schooling is the most comprehensive and well-articulated approach to standards-based reform in the country.”